NSO-developer/nso-ansible-ops/README.md

 ## Examples
-Basic examples of sequences below to show command execution from a bash shell.
+Basic examples of sequences below to show command execution from a bash shell (the variables have been set in advance).

 ### To install